Christmas Island: Geography

-The mountain was originally a volcano, and some basalt is exposed in places such as The Dales and Dolly Beach, but most of the surface rock is limestone accumulated from coral growth.
-The karst terrain supports numerous anchialine caves.
-The summit of this mountain peak is formed by a succession of Tertiary limestones ranging in age from the Eocene or Oligocene up to recent reef deposits, with intercalations of volcanic rock in the older beds.
+The island is about 19 km in greatest length and 14.5 km in breadth.
+The total land area is 135 km2, with 138.9 km of coastline.
 Steep cliffs along much of the coast rise abruptly to a central plateau.
 Elevation ranges from sea level to 361 m at Murray Hill.
 The island is mainly tropical rainforest, 63% of which is national parkland.
 The narrow fringing reef surrounding the island poses a maritime hazard.